mathjax/MathJax-docs/web/errors.rst

 The processing of a MathML expression can lead to compilation errors, such as errors caused by text not enclosed in a token element tag, or the presence of nodes that are not MathML nodes.
-Such error cause the entire MathML tree to be replaced by an ``merror`` node containing the error message describing the problem.
+Such errors cause the entire MathML tree to be replaced by an ``merror`` node containing the error message describing the problem.

-Such errors can be trapped using the :js:meth:`compileError()` function described in the section below.
+These errors can be trapped using the :js:meth:`compileError()` function described in the section below.

 -----